 Earlier this year, we heard that mental health concerns affect many, if not all, of our grantee partners.
 We know staff have supported individuals and families in heroic ways and also experienced high rates of vicarious trauma and personal risk in frontline or essential positions.
 For many who live and work within the region, our communities’ issues are our own.
 People lost peers, family members, their livelihood, and more.
 Our conversations with grantee partners affirm that mental health and well-being is and will continue to be a high priority for organizations and communities alike.

-Studies also show thatstress, burn-out, and mental health concerns were on the risein the social impact sector even before the pandemic, which frequently contribute to high staff turnover and lower productivity.
+Studies also show that stress, burn-out, and mental health concerns were on the rise in the social impact sector even before the pandemic, which frequently contribute to high staff turnover and lower productivity.
 This, in turn, can impact an organization’s ability to deliver on its mission – not just with its “bottom line” but also in how it operationalizes its organizational culture and values.

-I want to share a few themes we heard from our partners, which are outlined in our recently released community partner insights report, “Reimagining Health and Wellness: Building an Equitable COVID-19 Recovery with Community.
+I want to share a few themes we heard from our partners, which are outlined in our recently released community partner insights report, “Reimagining Health and Wellness: Building an Equitable COVID-19 Recovery with Community

 1. We must prioritize the well-being of people doing the work.